KiandaBPM/docs/content/docs/platform/connectors/docusign.md

 3. Apply the **Find items** rule to the button by following the steps from [Find items rule](/docs/platform/rules/data/find-items/).
 When following the steps of the **Find items** rule, make sure to do the following:

    - Select the **Map results to table** option and select the table you created.
-This way the **Find items** rule will create as many rows as there is templates in your DocuSign account.
+This way the **Find items** rule will create as many rows as there are templates in your DocuSign account.
    - The **listTemplates** function does not require any **payload (Input mapping)**, so delete all fields from the **input mapping** section.
    - Select **listTemplates** as your data source from your DocuSign connector.
    - Select the appropriate column field from your table and results field from your data source in the **Results mapping** section.